 I recently had the chance to chat with Tanya about her exciting life and her chic style.
 Here’s my interview with this Fabulous After 40 Styleblazer.

 Deb: How would you describe your style?
 What are the key ingredients of your signature look?

-Tanya: I would describe my style as classic with a little bit of casual chic.
+Tanya: I would describe my style as classic with a casual chic.

 Deb: Trends you are loving right now and why?
 Trends not for you and why?

 Tanya: I love a good riding boot, and I think it never goes out of style.
 Although I love a great Over The Knee Boot, I think it has been overplayed.
 It’s not for everyone, especially if your thighs are not your friend.
 Do you know what I mean?

 Deb: Current favorite casual go-to outfit?

 Tanya: AG Boyfriend jeans, a white button-down crisp shirt, blazer or jacket, black leather booties.
 Accessories: Scarf and Hermes Birkin bag!